JonOnEarth/jononearth.github.io/_pages/about.md

   - /about.html
 ---

-I am a doctoral candidate specializing in Electrical Engineering with a deep dive into Deep Learning, Federated Learning, and Bayesian methods.
+I am a doctoral candidate specializing in Electrical Engineering in Northeastern University, with a deep dive into Deep Learning, Federated Learning, and Bayesian methods.

 My expertise particularly gravitates towards enhancing indoor localization, Global Navigation Satellite Systems (GNSS), and image processing applications through innovative machine learning paradigms.
 My research has centered on three pivotal themes: Bayesian data fusion within Federated Learning, leveraging deep and Federated Learning for WiFi fingerprint-based indoor positioning and tracking, and applying these techniques for GNSS signal processing to stave off spoofing and jamming.

 In the current AI environment, where the technology’s pervasiveness is undeniable, the vital issues of data privacy, security, and equitable access require immediate attention.
 My current and future research efforts will focus on these concerns head-on through private, robust, equalable and interpretable Distributed Learning.
 These algorithms are carefully developed not only to meet the rigorous requirements of real-world applications but also to establish the foundation for Responsible AI—a paradigm in which AI systems are designed with accountability, transparency, and fairness at their core, ultimately resulting in more secure, inclusive, and trustworthy AI implementations.